Crusoe22/data-fun-eda/README.md

 # data-fun-eda

+### Dataset Description
+This EDA will analyze the "Dow Jones" dataset from the Seaborn library.
+It contains the price of the Dow Jones from 1914-12-01 to 1968-12-01.
+The dataset can be accessed via Github: https://github.com/mwaskom/seaborn-data/blob/master/dowjones.csv

 ### Environment Setup and How to Install and Run the Project

 1. Create and clone repository to VSCode